-- A series of reminders - · Tafsir on short surahs of the Quran - Attributes of God - Short stories of the Prophet (pbuh) How to Use this Pack - This resource has been created in order to allow families to come together during Ramadan and hold study circles. - The purpose of this is to help bring families together in worship and remembrance of God in a constructive and aided way, especially at a time when it is difficult for us to be together as families and friends, and in places of worship. - This resource can be used as an aid or as a comprehensive guide.
+- This resource has been created in order to allow families to come together during Ramadan and hold study circles. - The purpose of this is to help bring families together in worship and remembrance of God in a constructive and aided way, especially at a time when it is difficult for us to be together as families and friends, and in places of worship. - This resource can be used as an aid or as a comprehensive guide.
 No prior level of knowledge is required.
-You may use the information provided as little or as much as you feel necessary, at your own discretion. - We would suggest that families sit together regularly, everyday during Ramadan to do the circle in order to benefit from it.
+You may use the information provided as little or as much as you feel necessary, at your own discretion. - We would suggest that families sit together regularly, every day during Ramadan to do the circle in order to benefit from it.
 Set a fixed time every day if you can! - The circle is designed to take 30 minutes.
 This can of course be extended to suit interests and circumstances. - We would encourage families to take their circles with wider family or friends through the use of online interfaces.
-This will bring together families regularly in worship and the remembrance of God. - Each pack covers the first week of Ramadan.
-Weeks 2, 3 & 4 will be circulated later.
-To obtain the next pack please visit isb.org.uk. - For your ease, each day is divided into three sections.
+This will bring together families regularly in worship and the remembrance of God. - This pack contains the content for Week 2.
+To obtain the next pack please visit isb.org.uk.
+For your ease, each day is divided into three sections.
 These include the following; Quran, a story with a message from Islam, a reminder or reflection and a summary of one of the 99 names of God.
-We hope you will find that this guide can structure some of the worship we commit to in Ramadan but also help us in staying connected as families and friends, growing closer to God.

-The Islamic Society of Britain is a community based national charity.
-We are a membership organisation, with members spread across the whole of the UK.
+The Islamic Society of Britain is a community-based national charity.
+We are a membership organisation with members spread across the whole of the UK.
 Established in 1990, we were one of the first organisations that sought to evolve a uniquely British flavour to Islam.
-In order for this to happen we felt that Muslims would have to think seriously about understanding their faith in a British context.
+In order for this to happen, we felt that Muslims would have to think seriously about understanding their faith in a British context.

 Our aims are: